 Premature ejaculation means ejaculating too quickly.
 Some times it occurs because of a lack of control over the ‘point of inevitability’ – the sign that tells you that you are about to orgasm.
 As a result ejaculation may occur before penetration, or soon afterwards, which may leave you and your partner frustrated.

 Delayed ejaculation is a medical condition in which a male cannot ejaculate, either during intercourse or by manual stimulation with a partner.
-Most men ejaculate within a few minutes of starting to thrust during intercourse.
-Men with delayed ejaculation may be unable to ejaculate (for example, during intercourse), or may only be able to ejaculate with great effort after having intercourse for a long time (for example, 30 to 45 minutes).
+Most ejaculate within a few minutes of starting to thrust during intercourse.
+Those with delayed ejaculation may be unable to ejaculate (for example, during intercourse), or may only be able to ejaculate with great effort after having intercourse for a long time (for example, 30 to 45 minutes).